sfsdfd62/TrioFold/README.md

 <!-- Usage -->
 ## Usage

 We provide a script for testing and evaluating the prediction result.
 By running the following code, you will obtain results consistent with those reported in the paper.
-After installation, please download dataset files from [Zenodo](https://zenodo.org/records/12714014), and put them into the /data/ folder, and change the file name in the script.
+After installation, please download dataset files from [Zenodo](https://zenodo.org/records/12714014), put them into the /data/ folder, and change the file name in the python script.

 `test_data = RNASSDataGenerator('/data/','bpRNAnew.cPickle')`